AymaanHaque/Not_Aymaan786/README.md

 # Not_Aymaan786
-im a begginer coder seeking for guiding. i do coding myself for bloxd.io
+im a begginer coder. i do coding myself for bloxd.io